-Purchasing and Selling of goods are very common in day to day life, and in the same way, returns of goods are also a very usual thing nowadays.
+Millions of purchase and sale transactions occur in day to day life, and so does the returns are made by many customers, when the find the products are not upto their requirement.
 Debit Note and Credit Note are used while the return of goods is made between two businesses.
-Debit Note is issued by the purchaser, at the time of returning the goods to the vendor, and the vendor issues a Credit Note to inform that he has received the returned goods.
-People are quite puzzled when they are asked to distinguish the two terms.
-So, here in this article, we are going to explain you the differences between a Debit Note and Credit Note.
+Debit Note is issued by the purchaser, at the time of returning the goods to the vendor, and the vendor issues a Credit Note to inform that he/she has received the returned goods.

 Content: Debit note Vs Credit Note

 |Basis for Comparison||Debit Note||Credit Note|